deepak-2605/Portfolio-Builder/README.md

 ## Getting Started

-Before you can start contributing to CollegeCupid, you need to set up your development environment.
+Before you can start contributing to PortfolioBuilder, you need to set up your development environment.
 Follow these steps to get started:

 ### Prerequisites